Fluctuations for diameter and perimeter of convex hulls of multiple random walks: Diameter for one walk: A geometrical approach

 \end{proposition}

-Before giving the proof of Proposition~\ref{prop:two-to-one-diamater}, we give one simpler result of a similar flavour, which is needed in the derivation of~\eqref{eq:line-segment-limits} above.
-The approach to the proof of $L^2$ convergence is similar to that in~\S\ref{sec:wald}: combine uniform square-integrability with convergence in probability.
+Before giving the proof of Proposition~\ref{prop:two-to-one-diamater}, we give one simpler result of a similar flavour, which is needed in the derivation of~\eqref{eq:line-segment-limits} from the Introduction.
+The proof of $L^2$ convergence is similar to that in~\S\ref{sec:wald}: combine uniform square-integrability with convergence in probability.

 \begin{lemma} Suppose that $\Exp [ \| Z \|^2 ] < \infty$ and $\bmu \neq \0$.
 Then

 \end{lemma} \begin{proof} Let $\hbmuperp^\tra$ denote a unit vector orthogonal to~$\hbmu$.
 Then we can write

 where the SLLN shows that both $n^{-1} \| S_n\|$ and $n^{-1} |\hbmu^\tra S_n |$ tend to~$\| \bmu\|$ as $n \to \infty$, a.s., while the CLT shows that $(n^{-1} | \hbmuperp^\tra S_n |^2)_{n\in\N}$ is tight.
 Hence